All Episodes

 Name one.

-They did their mess best to make Reagan look like an amiable dunce who fell asleep during cabinet meetings and so forth.
+Well, really, they did their best to make Reagan look like an amiable dunce who fell asleep during cabinet meetings and so forth.

 It's never going to change.